maplight/votersedge-voting-info/voting-info/election-authorities/ca/1-alameda-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-early-in-person.md

 ---
 title: "How do I vote early in person?"
-published: true
+published: false
-weight: 2
+weight: 5
 section: "ways-to-vote"
 priority: Minor
 ---
-**You can vote in person before Election Day from Day, Month Date, Year through Day, Month Date, Year**
+**You can vote in person before Election Day from 29 days before Election Day through the day before Election Day.**

 **Monday through Friday, Month Date** through **Day, Month Date,** 8:30 a.m. to 5 p.m.